 We understand that many may not agree with our choice to organize a community gathering at this time.
 We totally understand that.
 Many considerations went into the decision making process.
 We believe everyone has the right to choose if travel is right for you and your family at this time and make decisions that are best for you.

 We are here to serve the community and you have asked for these opportunities to connect with one another.
-We have once again decided to support a local family run businesses as we chose our venue and will support local businesses as we continue to plan and prepare for this event.
 We are organizing with safety in mind, in compliance with the laws of our host country while meeting the requests of our worldschooling community.

 Again, not all will agree, and if this event doesn’t feel right for you, please opt out and wait for a future event or a time that feels better for you.